vscode-reborn-ai/vscode-reborn-ai/README.md

 ### ✨ Next Release

 - ✨ **Feature** - Conversation tabs now auto-rename.
 - ✨ **Feature** - Improved local LLM support.
 New "Use Local LLM" page to easily connect to a local LLM.
-Custom models now appear in the model selector if "Show All Models" is enabled.
+- ✨ **Feature** - Custom models now appear in the model selector if "Show All Models" is enabled.
+New UI for searching across custom models.
 - 🔧 **Fix** - Resolved `apiBaseUrl` config issue. *Thanks for the bug report @nossebro.*
 - 🎮 **QoL** - Local API keys are now associated with the API URL, allowing seamless API switching without re-entering keys.
+- 🎮 **QoL** - If you're using OpenRouter, the "Use Local LLM" UI supports automatic api key generation using OAuth.
 - 🎮 **QoL** - The model selector typically hides rarely used OpenAI models.
 The "Show All Models" setting now reveals all models for alternative APIs, like OpenRouter.

 ---